DatanoiseTV/PicoADK-Firmware-Template/installing_on_windows.md

 1. Type ```sudo cmake ..``` and press Enter
 1. Wait while it downloads, it may take a long time
 1. Type ```make``` and press Enter
+1. Wait for build to complete.
+This may take a while